What to Know Before Buying a Fast Car Charger

 For fast charging to work, both your device and your charger need to speak the same language, like Power Delivery (PD) or Quick Charge (QC).
 If you plug a high-wattage charger into an older phone that isn’t designed for fast charging, it will simply charge at its standard, slower speed.
 The real magic happens when you pair a powerful charger with a compatible device, allowing them to work together to get you back to 100% in record time.
 This is why understanding your gear is the first step to getting a truly fast charge on the go.

-Matching Wattage to Your Devices
+Find the Right Wattage for Your Devices

 The key to efficient charging is to match your charger's wattage to what your device can actually handle.
 A super-powerful charger won't harm a device that requires less power—modern chargers are smart enough to deliver only what’s needed.
 However, using a charger that’s too weak for your device means you’ll be waiting around forever.